Japan Rail Times

 SAPHIR ODORIKO travelling along the coast of the Izu Peninsula.
 (Image credit: JR East)

 Due to its relatively close proximity to Tokyo and Yokohama, the Izu Peninsula is a beloved getaway for city folk searching for a change in scenery.
-Located in Shizuoka Prefecture, the Izu Peninsula is scenic gem filled with beautiful coastlines, seaside hot springs, a mild climate, and delicious seafood, so it’s no wonder that it’s a popular holiday destination.
+Located in Shizuoka Prefecture, the Izu Peninsula is a scenic gem filled with beautiful coastlines, seaside hot springs, a mild climate, and delicious seafood, so it’s no wonder that it’s a popular holiday destination.

 The SAPHIR ODORIKO travels along the eastern side of the Izu Peninsula and ends at Izukyū-Shimoda Station in Shimoda City (下田市), the southernmost city of the peninsula.
 Here are some recommended highlights of this charming area: